 Part of this program takes place outside of a classroom.
-Students should bring along adequate sun protection, a hat and water bottle.
-Students will be monitored by BUEEC staff for fatigue and establish rest, food and water stops are timetabled into the excursion.

-BUEEC staff will assess the appropriateness of weather conditions before and during the activity.
+Students should bring along adequate sun protection.
+Students will be monitored by BUEEC staff for fatigue and establish food and water stops are timetabled into the excursion.
+BUEEC staff will assess the appropriateness of weather conditions before/during the activity.